DONATE

 Moving forward

-Transparency and accountability.
-Nations should ensure transparency and accountability by undertaking periodic reporting and establishing a global registry of fossil fuels
+• Transparency and accountability.
+Countries should ensure transparency and accountability through regular reporting and the establishment of a global registry of fossil fuels;

-Commitments and transition.
-Nations should commit to cease the expansion of new fossil fuel production, including exploration and investments in infrastructure, and undertake a managed phase-out of existing fossil fuel production within specified timeframes
+• Commitments and transition.
+Countries should commit to cease the expansion of new fossil fuel production, including exploration and investments in infrastructure, and undertake a managed phase-out of existing fossil fuel production and use within specified timeframes;

-Technical and financial assistance.
-Nations should ensure that no country or community is left behind, providing technical and financial assistance to developing countries to promote a just and fair transition.
+• Technical and financial assistance.
+Countries should leave no country or community behind, providing technical and financial assistance to developing countries to promote a just transition.

-EIA is partnering with thousands of civil society organisations within the Fossil Fuel Non-Proliferation Treaty Initiative and with Beyond Fossil Fuels to make the phase-out of fossil fuels a reality.
+EIA works with governments and partners with civil society organisations from Beyond Fossil Fuels, Climate Action Network and the Fossil Fuel Non-Proliferation Treaty, among others, to make the phase-out of fossil fuels a reality.

 Related content